-In the 13th and 14th centuries, the inside of the rotunda was decorated with wall paintings.
-In 1683 it was damaged and destroyed for over 70 years.
-The repair took place after 1755, but unfortunately the new dome of the roof was maintained in the baroque style.
-Romanesque windows were also walled up and new, larger ones were pierced.
-Only post-war repairs restored the building in a large part a medieval look.
-Also exposed medieval paintings hidden under later plasters.
+In the 13th and 14th centuries, the interior of the rotunda was decorated with wall paintings.
+In 1683 it was damaged during Polish-Turkish fights and it was deteriorating for over 70 years.
+The repairs were carried out after 1755, but unfortunately the new roofing dome was kept in the Baroque style.
+Romanesque windows were bricked up, new, larger ones were pierced and a new vault was installed.
+It was only after the post-war repairs that the building was largely restored to its medieval appearance, and the medieval paintings hidden under later plasters were also unveiled.

 Website apsida.sk, Bíňa – rotunda.